 The Y-shaped building seen in the opening credits is the Astrohall.
 After Reliant Energy owned the naming rights to the Astrodomain since October 2000, the Astrohall was demolished in May 2002 to make way for a parking lot for Reliant Stadium.
 In reality, the Astrohall was used for livestock exhibitions because the Houston Livestock Show and Rodeo was one of the tenants.

 When Abraham Wright is seen rolling downhill, the M & M Building is seen in the background.
 At the time of filming, the building was used by South Texas Junior College until 1974, when the University of Houston system took over the building and rechristened the building as the University of Houston - Downtown.
-The southbound lanes seen in the film during this particular scene was reconstructed in 2002 as part of the northern terminus of the METRORail line, which officially opened on January 1, 2004.
+The southbound lanes seen in the film during this particular scene was reconstructed in 2002 as part of the (then) northern terminus of the METRORail line, which officially opened on January 1, 2004.
+Since December 2013, the former northern terminus (now the Red Line Extension) now terminates at the Northline Transit Center.

 Johnson is seen driving west on the Southwest Freeway (U.S. 59) in one scene of the film - at the time of filming, there was a road sign where eastbound traffic had to exit northeast.
 This particular exit is known to Houstonians as the Spur 527.
 This stretch of the Southwest Freeway was completed in May 1961; as of February 2004, plans are underway to reconstruct the freeway below grade level (in other words - the freeway will be in a trench).
 The freeway reconstruction was completed in June 2006.